lucaswerkmeister/tool-wd-image-positions/README.md

 webservice restart
 ```

-If there were new changes in the Python environment (e.g. new dependencies),
+If there were any changes in the Python environment (e.g. new dependencies),
 add the following steps before the `webservice restart`:
 ```
 webservice shell